3 things revealed by photos of documents found by the FBI at Trump's Mar-a-Lago home.

 On the other hand, TK is an index Used to refer to information received by spy satellites.

 At least one of the documents seen in the photo is marked “SECRET/ORCON-USGOV-NOFORN.”
-This means that whoever makes the material controls its distribution (ORCON) and cannot share it with allied governments (NOFORN).
+This means that the manufacturer of this material controls its distribution (ORCON) and cannot share it with allied governments (NOFORN).

 Remember that You can get updates from BBC World.
 Download the latest version of our app and activate it so that you never miss our best content.